AlfonsoG-dev/javaBuild/README.md

 >- this project is for educational purposes
 >- it is not intended to create a full program
 >- security issues are not taken into account
+>- only works when the lib file do not contain modules